zarf-dev/proposals/0033-registry-proxy/README.md

 This was rejected because the solution would be brittle and not CRI agnostic.
 This would only work with containerd.
 Potentially, it could be expanded to work with other CRI's however it would require a CRI specific implementation for each new CRI and the CRI would need to support reloading the certificates without being restarted.
 Additionally, containerd config can differ across distros, for example, k3s has specific instructions on [configuring containerd](https://docs.k3s.io/advanced#configuring-containerd).

 ### Different proxy tool
-The proxy component could be replaced by a component similar to the Rust Zarf injector.
+The proxy component could be replaced by a simple custom tool.
 Zarf could create a simple custom proxy using go.
 This may be useful if we decide to make `zarf connect registry` a special case and run connections through that to a tls enabled proxy.

 This was rejected for simplicity, however this is something we can evaluate as the proposal matures.

 ### Use certificate signing requests to generate certificates

 Instead of custom code to create and sign certificates we could use the Kubernetes [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built in resources.
-This would avoid having to maintain and rotate the certificate authority for the client and server certificates.
+The idea being that we could avoid having to maintain and rotate the certificate authority for the client and server certificates.

 This was rejected because the list of [Kubernetes signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) is limited in what type of certificates they allow.
-Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own a CA.
+Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own it's CA.

 ### Dynamically manage injector lifecycle with controller

-In order to solve the problem of spinning up the proxy on a new node, Zarf could have a small controller in the cluster that monitors pods in the proxy daemonset for the `Failed` status phase.
-When a proxy pod is in the `Failed` phase the controller would spin up the injector daemonset and wait for the proxy daemonset to be healthy.
+In order to solve the problem of spinning up the proxy on a new node, Zarf could have a small controller in the cluster that monitors pods in the proxy DaemonSet for the `Failed` status phase.
+When a proxy pod is in the `Failed` phase the controller would spin up the injector DaemonSet and wait for the proxy DaemonSet to be healthy.

 This was rejected in favor of keeping the injector as a long-lived sidecar process.
 While the controller method should work, the registry pod might fail for other reasons and the spun up injector could confuse users.
 The total compute required by the cluster would be less with this method, however the upper resource limits that Zarf could claim on any single node would be higher with this method, as a node could have both the controller and temporary injector on it.